process is still something that is little discussed in our culture until

 cremation can deal with the immediate disposition in a timely and cost-effective

 manner.
-Family can then arrange their own memorial services at a
+Family can then arrange their own memorial

 What help is there for those